Skip to content

 Here are the advantages of this tag:

-• It allows to view several documents inside of a single Web page.
+• It allows viewing several documents inside a single web page.

-• With this tag pages from different servers are loaded in a single frameset.
+• Pages from different servers can be loaded in a single frameset.

 The <frame> tag has the following disadvantages:

-• It doesn’t allow to bookmark the Web pages that are inside of a frame.
+• It doesn’t allow bookmarking the web pages that are inside a frame.

 • Using too many frames will cause a high workload on the server.